 Clients look up information in the DNS by calling a resolver library, which sends queries to one or more name servers and interprets the responses.
-The BIND 9 software distribution contains a name server, named, and two resolver libraries, liblwres and libbind.
+The BIND 9 software distribution contains a name server, named, and a resolver library, liblwres.
+The older libbind resolver library is also available from ISC as a separate download.